-Take the scenario where: if we install Windows, apply an LP to the image and change the locale settings to French via configuring the
+To reclarify exactly what causes the InstallLanguage install: take the scenario where if we install Windows, apply an LP to the image and change the System Locale to different langauge via configuring the

-Apply Windows Settings step like I’ve shown you, it will change the system language and create the InstallLanguage issue.
+Apply Windows Settings step like I’ve shown you, this will change the system language and create the InstallLanguage issue.